Frequently Asked Questions

 What time does school begin?

-Parents may drop off their children as early as 7:55 a.m. and should be here no later than 8:15 a.m. so the children may be escorted to their classroom.
+For our early childhood through grade 4 families, parents may drop off their children as early as 7:50 a.m. and should be here no later than 8:15 a.m. so the children may be escorted to their classroom.
 Our learning begins each day at 8:20 a.m. sharp as we believe a brisk start to the school day is of great importance.

 What time does school end?